APPLIED SCIENCE

 • GCSE Combined Science at grade 5:5 or above, or three Core Sciences grades 5 or above.

-The Single Vocational qualification is assed by coursework (50%) and exams (50%).
+This qualification is assed by coursework (50%) and exams (50%).

 All examination units (1,2 & 3) are taught in the first year and all coursework units (4 & 5 or 6) are taught in the second year of the course.